vvanholl/myresume/resume.md

 ## Work experiences

+### April 2017 to now : Senior Platform Engineer at ContentSquare (UX analytics, Paris)

+**Everyday**

+* Technical support
+* Automate things
+* Investigate and fix performances issues
+* Develop reliable core components for other teams
+* Oncall duties for critical high availability services

+**Technical Environment**

+* AWS cloud services: More than 800 EC2 instances and heavy usage of ECS, RDS, VPC, Route 53, CloudFront, IAM
+* Configuration management and automation made with Ansible and Terraform
+* Continuous integration and delivery done with Jenkins helped by StackStorm and Artifactory

+**Main achievements**

+* Improved overall reliability on ElasticSearch clusters
+* Provided tooling to automate, manage and monitor ElasticSearch clusters
+* Designed and implemented the new CI/CD supply chain

-### September 2016 to now : Site Reliability Engineer Lead at Smart AdServer (Advertising, Paris)
+### September 2016 to February 2017 : Site Reliability Engineer Lead at Smart AdServer (Advertising, Paris)

 * Enhance availability, performance, and overall reliability for production services
 * Promote the generalization of automation tools as Ansible